danielcoral/SOPHIA_Cross_Sectional/README.md

-# Clusters of phenotypic subtypes that are discordant for their BMIs
+# Profiles of phenotypic discordance for a given BMI

-Analysis pipeline
+Overall analysis pipeline:

 ![](./AnalysisPlot.png)

-Details on using UMAP
+How we used UMAP for clustering:

 ![](./Clusmethod.png)